DSE-AB/pulsar-by-example/README.md

 ### Installing the workspace
 * Fork the [pulsar-by-example repository](https://github.com/DSE-AB/pulsar-by-example) to your own GitHub account
-* Clone the repository to your local machine, and set up push to your own fork
+* Clone the repository to your local machine, and set up push to your own fork (optional)

     `cd <local machine project directory>`

     `git clone https://github.com/DSE-AB/pulsar-by-example.git`

     `cd pulsar-by-example`

+    `git remote set-url --push origin https://github.com/*Your-GitHub-User-Name-Here*/pulsar-by-example.git` (optional)

 * Run the setup script. *Note: Since the Pulsar environment is downloaded the first time this step may take som time to complete.*